FAQs

 Our quartz ranges cover a whole spectrum of colours, ranging from black through greys, browns, beiges and creams to white.
 Lighter colours, particularly white marble-effect surfaces, are by far the most popular and new colours which look increasingly like natural stone are being developed all the time.

-What finishes are available on quartz?
+What finishes are available on quartz and mineral worktops?

 In addition to polished, Silestone offer a range of colours in Suede and Volcano textured finishes.
 Unistone offer a Velluto finish, which is a light texture similar to velvet.
 Caesarstone and BQS colours are only available in a polished finish.

-Do you have samples of quartz?
+Do you have samples of quartz and mineral worktops?

 Yes, please let us know which colours you are interested in and we will ask our distributor to post some small samples directly to you.
 Please try to limit your request to 3 or 4 colours, so they can be sent in the post without the need for a courier.